chaoxu/blog/posts/2014-11-22-applications-of-finger-tree.md

 3. $measure(D)$.
 Find the measure of the union of all intervals in the collection.

 {Remark}
     It can be sharpened such that $n$ is the number of intervals inside the data structure.
-We just do a global rebuild if the number of interval doubled or reduced to half since last global update.
-Also, measure() can be done in constant amortized time.
+We just do a global rebuild if the number of interval doubled or reduced to half since the last global update.
+Also, $measure()$ actually only take constant time.

 The finger tree stores a sequence of elementary intervals that partitions the space, and how many copies of that interval exists.
-Thus we can represent it as $((l,r),c)$, where $(l,r)$ is the interval with left and right boundary, and $c$ is the number of copies.
+Thus we can represent it as $((l,r),c)$, where $(l,r)$ is the elementary interval with left and right boundary, and $c$ is the number of copies.

-To insert a interval, we check if it creates new elementary intervals by split at positions where the boundary points should be in the elementary interval, remove it, and replace it with new elementary intervals.
-This takes $O(\log n)$ time, and we increase the number of elementary intervals by at most $2$.

-$f$ is an automorphism defined as $f(((a,b),c))=((a,b),c+1)$.
-For each insertion of interval $(a,b)$, $f$ gets applied to all elementary interval in the range.
-For deletion, we apply $f^{-1}$ instead.
+To insert a interval, consider it's left point $l$.
+The data structure find a elementary interval contains $l$, and split it into two elementary intervals.
+Similarly, we do the same with the right endpoint.
+This takes $O(\log n)$ time, and we increase the number of elementary intervals by at most $2$. $increment$ is an automorphism defined as $increment(((a,b),c))=((a,b),c+1)$.
+For each insertion of interval $(a,b)$, $increment$ gets applied to all elementary interval in the range.
+For deletion, we apply $decrement = increment^{-1}$ instead.

 The monoid product is simply $\prod_{i=1}^n ( (l_i, r_i),c) = \sum_{i=1}^n \min(c,1)(r_i-l_i)$, and this is exactly what $measure(D)$ should output.